MW 20x2 / N38 - neodymium magnet

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus or very modern machines.
+- Key role in advanced technologically fields – are utilized in HDD drives, electric motors, medical devices or very modern machines.

 Disadvantages of neodymium magnets:

-- Potential hazard associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
-Furthermore, miniscule components of these magnets can complicate diagnosis after entering the body.
+- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
+Additionally, tiny parts of these products are able to complicate diagnosis when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.